mikechalmers/shopify-multitool/SUBMISSION_CHECKLIST.md

   • Developers working with cart attributes and custom properties
   • QA engineers verifying product and cart behavior
   • Developers building custom cart experiences
-  • Anyone needing quick access to Shopify AJAX API data
+  • Anyone needing quick access to Shopify AJAX API data and SKUs

   COMPATIBILITY:
   Works with classic Shopify themes and any storefront using Shopify's